Technique for ‘Cementing’ and Retaining Conservative Ceramic Onlay Provisionals

 Figure 1: A more retentive style of posterior partial coverage tooth preparation for indirect ceramic restoration.

-In many circumstances, posterior partial coverage restorations are the replacement for pre-existing large, old fillings.
-Many of these old restorations not only include a significant portion of the occlusal surface, but extend into the interproximal areas, as well.
+In many circumstances, posterior partial coverage restorations replace pre-existing large, old fillings.
+Many of these old restorations include a significant portion of the occlusal surface and extend into the interproximal areas.
 The resultant partial coverage tooth preparation then contains interproximal “boxes” following removal of the old filling material.

-These “boxes” aide in retention of the provisional restoration by promoting resistance to dislodgement.
-In these types of cases, a conventional provisional cement may be utilized (Kerr’s Temp-Bond or Caulk Fynal are examples of these more conventional provisional cements).
+These “boxes” aid in retention of the provisional restoration by promoting resistance to dislodgement.
+A conventional provisional cement may be utilized (Kerr’s Temp-Bond or Caulk Fynal are examples of these more conventional provisional cements).

 Figure 2: Very conservative posterior partial coverage tooth preparation.

-These “lugs” are 1-mm “pot-hole” preparations designed to provide restoration stability when seating both the provisional and final restoration.
+These “lugs” are 1.0 mm “pot-hole” preparations designed to provide restoration stability when seating both the provisional and final restoration.
 Additionally, they provide a degree of “increased surface area for the “cement” or bonding resin.

 Figure 3: Structural design of a prepared natural posterior tooth.
 Designated lines delineating enamel and dentin structure.

-When there is minimal retention form for conventional provisional cementation, we must take advantage of the structural design of the natural tooth to aide in maintain the provisional during ceramic fabrication.
-The photo above clearly indicates the enamel and dentinal integrity of a normal tooth.
-From an occlusal view, the outer enamel rim thickness can be close to 1.5 mm (when approximately 2 mm of occlusal reduction has occurred).
+When conventional provisional cementation has minimal retention form, we must take advantage of the structural design of the natural tooth to aid in maintaining the provisional during ceramic fabrication.
+The photo above clearly indicates a normal tooth’s enamel and dentinal integrity.
+From an occlusal view, the outer enamel rim thickness can be close to 1.5 mm (when approximately 2.0 mm of occlusal reduction has occurred).

 Figure 4: Spot etching of enamel and dentin for retaining provisional.

-As shown in Figure 4, a definitive and contained area of enamel and dentin are etched on both the buccal and lingual aspects.
+As shown in Fig. 4, a definitive and contained area of enamel and dentin is etched on both the buccal and lingual aspects.
 Care is taken not to include the marginal areas of the tooth preparation.
-The circumference e of the etched surface needs to be no larger than 2-2.5mm.
+The circumference e of the etched surface needs to be no larger than 2-2.5 mm.
 This “spot” is the “retentive key” to maintaining the provisional over time.

-After 30 seconds, this etchant is rinsed, and the enamel and dentin primers are then placed.
-Self-etching materials are to be avoided, as the entire enamel/dentin matrix may be bonded to the provisional.
+After 30 seconds, this etchant is rinsed, and the enamel and dentin primers are placed.
+Self-etching materials must be avoided, as the entire enamel/dentin matrix may be bonded to the provisional.

 Figure 5: Provisional “cemented” in place.

 With the dentin primed, the bonding resin may be applied as “the cement.”
 Resin is applied with a micro brush to both the enamel dentin primed surface and the intaglio (inside aspect) of the provisional.
-With the provisional seated, the excess resin is wiped and the provisional is light cured to place.
-Additionally, a flowable composite may be placed on the inside of the provisional to help create a more intimate, (filled) connection to the tooth.
+With the provisional seated, the excess resin is wiped and the provisional is light-cured to place.
+Additionally, a flowable composite may be placed inside the provisional to help create a more intimate (filled) connection to the tooth.
 The patient is instructed to “pull” the floss through the contact rather than “snapping” the floss out from under the contact point.

 At the time of ceramic restoration insertion, the provisional is removed by wedging a small excavator or scaler between the contact point of the adjacent tooth.
-Before processing to ceramic try-in, the etched and bonded surface of enamel and dentin must be lightly abraded.
+Before processing the ceramic try-in, the enamel and dentin’s etched and bonded surfaces must be lightly abraded.

-One can use a fine football shaped diamond rotating at low speed to clear the surface from resin tags.
+One can use a fine football-shaped diamond rotating at low speed to clear the surface of resin tags.
 Care must be taken not to contact the preparation enamel margins.
 Alternatively, the occlusal surface may be “micro-etched” with air particle abrasion.
 The fit and stability of the ceramic restoration can now be evaluated.

 Figure 6: Final ceramic onlay cemented.

 Conservative partial coverage ceramic restorations are important esthetic and functional restorative solutions in our practices today.
-Maintaining tooth structure provides an opportunity for the patients to keep their teeth for a lifetime.
-Although managing the interim provisionalization can be challenging, techniques, like “spot-etching” can prove instrumental in creating successful and predictable outcomes.
+Maintaining tooth structure allows patients to keep their teeth for a lifetime.
+Although managing the interim provisionalization can be challenging, techniques like “spot-etching” can prove instrumental in creating successful and predictable outcomes.